-As provided in article 1, section I of the Washington state Constitution, "All political power is inherent in the people and governments derive their just powers from the consent of the governed, and are established to protect and maintain individual rights." the powers delegated to the legislature by Article II of Washington state Constitution, the first right reserved to the people is that of initiative and referendum.
-The purpose of this act is to declare the intent of the people of the state of Washington that all laws and rules that restrict the right of initiative and referendum are to be construed in such a way as to facilitate, and eliminate any hindrance to, the right of initiative and referendum, and the right to petition the government.
-Legislative amendments or rules that restrict, impede, or increase the burdens and requirements to the exercise of the right to initiative and referendum shall be narrowly construed.
+As provided in article 1, section I of the Washington state Constitution, "All political power is inherent in the people and governments derive their just powers from the consent of the governed, and are established to protect and maintain individual rights." the powers delegated to the legislature by Article II of the Washington state Constitution, the first right reserved to the people is that of initiative and referendum.
+The purpose of this act is to declare the intent of the people of the state of Washington that all laws and rules proposed by state agencies that restrict the right of initiative and referendum are to be construed in such a way as to facilitate, and eliminate any hindrance to, the right of initiative and referendum, and the right to petition the government.
+Legislative amendments or rules proposed by any state agency that restrict, impede, or increase the burdens and requirements to the exercise of the right to initiative and referendum shall be narrowly construed.
 To that end, this act is to be liberally construed to effectuate its purpose of preserving and protecting the peoples' right to initiative and referendum.